maxnathaniel/maxnatho-io/content/blog/what-is-docker/index.md

 ## Conclusion

 To summarize, **Docker** is a fantastic option for developers and has become, perhaps, the de-facto choice for most.
-There's nothing not to like about it, and if your organisation allows for, it's a game-changer.
+There's nothing not to like about it, and if your organisation allows for it, it's a game-changer.
 The hype is real, and is here to stay.